 The importance of Costs calculation

-This is important, of course, but always providing you are selling a product with a proper margin, or at least, with a margin at all.
+This is important, of course, but always if you are selling a product with a proper margin, or at least, with a margin at all.

-You may think it is impossible to sell a product without margin, but is extremely common.
+You may think that it is impossible to sell a product without margin, but is extremely common.

-In a normal and business-healthy situation, practically any sale is done after a “fight” between the company’s commercial, the manufacturing team and, of course, the client.
+In a normal and business-healthy situation, practically any sale is made after a “fight” between the company’s salesperson, the manufacturing team and, of course, the client.

-Without any doubt, one of the main important things in a business project is knowing perfectly your margins.
+Without a doubt, one of the most important things in a business project is to know your margins perfectly.

-You may have the best marketing strategy, the best strategic planning in the world and the personal skills of a Hollywood actor, but if you are selling a product without margin, you are failing miserably.
+You may have the best marketing strategy, the best strategic planning in the world and the personal skills of a Hollywood actor, but if you are selling a product with no margin, you are failing miserably.

-And never forget what we said before: the market usually ends up buying the product with lower margin.
+And never forget what we said before: the market generally ends up buying the lowest margin product.

-* You have an open Excel Template with a generic Business Plan that integrates the products’ Costs and Margins we are about to explain, within the “Business Plan Templates” section:
+* You have an open Excel Template with a generic Business Plan that integrates the products’ Costs and Margins we are about to explain, in the “Business Plan Templates” section.

-- It explains in a Practical and Useful way how can you disaggregate the Costs, and link them to your Business projections.
+- It explains in a Practical and Useful way how you can categorize Costs, and link them to your Business projections.